Abstract interpretation: Intuition

 This section illustrates abstract interpretation by means of real-world, non-computing examples.

 Consider the people in a conference room.
 Assume a unique identifier for each person in the room, like a social security number in the United States.
 To prove that someone is not present, all one needs to do is see if their social security number is not on the list.
-Since two different people cannot have the same number, it is possible to prove or disprove the presence of a participant simply by looking up his or her number.
+Since two different people cannot have the same number, it is possible to prove or disprove the presence of a participant simply by looking up their number.

 However it is possible that only the names of attendees were registered.
 If the name of a person is not found in the list, we may safely conclude that that person was not present; but if it is, we cannot conclude definitely without further inquiries, due to the possibility of homonyms (for example, two people named John Smith).
 Note that this imprecise information will still be adequate for most purposes, because homonyms are rare in practice.
-However, in all rigor, we cannot say for sure that somebody was present in the room; all we can say is that he or she was possibly here.
+However, in all rigor, we cannot say for sure that somebody was present in the room; all we can say is that they were possibly here.
 If the person we are looking up is a criminal, we will issue an alarm; but there is of course the possibility of issuing a false alarm.
 Similar phenomena will occur in the analysis of programs.